gbowne1/ProgrammerNotes/Node_JavaScript_Programming/make-a-package-json-file.md

 # package.json file

 You can create your own `package.json` file.
-Yes, running `npm init -y` or `npm init` will do it for you but it might be missing some fields, keys, properties and other things you might find useful.
+Yes, running `npm init -y` or `npm init` will do it for you but it might be missing some fields, keys, properties and other things you might find useful, and unless you are creating a package to be listed on npmjs, I would suggest just making the file manually.

-You can use this template.
+You can use this template to start with

-Some things were meant to be only used for when you are publishing a package to npm (when you set private to "false").
+Some things were meant to be only used for when you are publishing a package to npm (when you set private to "false") so you can just remove those.

+Here's a step-by-step guide to creating a package.json file:

 ```json
 {